Instacart, Valve, Vacasa: Andreessen Horowitz shares its top pandemic-era startup picks

 - Viagogo

-Of the 25 companies that cracked the list for the first time, consumers spent the most on locally focused groceries (28.2% of the newcomers’ collective gross merchandise value), food and beverage delivery (16.5% of gross merchandise value), and thrift-sale clothing (14.5% of gross merchandise value), signaling a shift in the way the country shops and eats.
+Of the 25 companies that cracked the list for the first time, consumers spent the most on locally focused groceries (28.2% of the newcomers’ collective gross merchandise value), food and beverage delivery (16.5% of gross merchandise value), and thrift-sale clothing (14.5% of gross merchandise value), signaling a shift in the way the country shops and eats (remotely, and budget-consciously).

 But most notably—as opposed to 2019, when top company Airbnb represented 30% of the list’s total gross merchandise value—2020’s top company, Instacart, represents a staggering 70% of the entire list’s sales value.
 For comparison, in the previous ranking, the first four companies (which included Instacart) accounted for 76% of the total sales value.
 The other three companies—Airbnb, DoorDash, and Postmates—have all since “graduated” from the ranking by becoming public companies within the past year.